Tennessee Titans vs. New Orleans Saints NFL Week 10 Odds, Plays and Insights for November 14, 2021

 - The Titans have covered the spread twice this season when favored by 3 points or more (in three chances).

-- Tennessee's games this year have gone over the point total in 55.6% of its opportunities (five times in nine games with a set point total).
+- Tennessee has gone over the point total in 55.6% of its opportunities this year (five times over nine games with a set point total).

-- Tennessee is 7-1 against the spread and 7-1 overall this season when the team scores more than 19.4 points.
+- Tennessee is 7-1 against the spread and 7-1 overall in games when it records more than 19.4 points.

-- Tennessee is 5-1 against the spread and 5-1 overall when the team churns out over 347.0 yards.
+- When Tennessee amasses more than 347.0 yards, the team is 5-1 against the spread and 5-1 overall.

-- The Titans have turned the ball over 12 times this season, one fewer than the Saints have forced (13).
+- This year, the Titans have 12 turnovers, one fewer than the Saints have takeaways (13).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tennessee's matchup with the Saints.